kemanedonfack/Deploying-WordPress-on-a-2-Tier-AWS-Architecture-with-Terraform/README.md

 Additionally, this approach provides greater **flexibility** and **scalability**.
 In the event of traffic spikes, we can scale only the presentation layer by adding additional web server instances, without impacting the data layer.
 This ensures optimal performance and a smooth user experience.

+## Prerequisites

+Before starting the deployment process, make sure you have the following prerequisites in place:

+- Basic knowledge of Terraform & AWS
+- Installed AWS CLI
+- Installed Terraform CLI